 % Studies are not universal.

-Although the studies focusing only on Chinese tourists or Western tourists have a narrow view, their theoretical contributions are valuable.
+Although the studies focusing only on Chinese or Western tourists have a narrow view, their theoretical contributions are valuable.
 We can see that depending on the study and the design of questionnaires and the destinations, the results can vary greatly.
 Not only that, but while there seems to be some overlap in most studies, some factors are completely ignored in one study but not in the other.
 Since our study uses data mining, each factor's definition is left for hotel customers to decide en masse via their reviews.
 This means that the factors will be selected through statistical methods alone, instead of being defined by the questionnaire.
 Our method allows us to find factors that we would not have contemplated.
 It also avoids enforcing a factor on the mind of study subjects by presenting them with a question that they did not think of by themselves.
 This large variety of opinions in a well-sized sample, added to the automatic findings of statistical text analysis methods, gives our study an advantage compared to others with smaller samples.
 This study could also help us analyze the satisfaction and dissatisfaction factors cross-culturally and compare them with the existing literature.

 % Reviewer comparison table

-Undoubtedly previous literature has examples of other cross-culture studies of tourist behavior and to further highlight our study and its merits.
+Undoubtedly previous literature has examples of other cross-culture studies of tourist behavior and may serve to further highlight our study and its merits.
 A contrast is shown in Table \ref{tab:lit-rev}.
 This table shows that older studies were conducted with surveys and had a different study topic.
 These are changes in demand \cite[][]{bauer1993changing}, tourist motivation \cite[][]{kim2000}, and closer to our study, satisfaction levels \cite[][]{choi2000}.
 However, our study topic is not the levels of satisfaction but the factors that drive it and dissatisfaction, which is overlooked in most studies.
 Newer studies with larger samples and similar methodologies have emerged, although two of these study restaurants instead of hotels \cite[][]{JIA2020104071, HUANG2017117}.
 One important difference is the geographical focus of their studies.
 While \cite{FRANCESCO201924} , \cite{JIA2020104071} and \cite{HUANG2017117} have a multi-national focus, we instead focus on Japan.
 The focus on Japan is important because of its top rank in hospitality across all types of businesses.
 This raises the question: in such an environment, will the customers be universally satisfied with this factor, or will they have differing views within their cultures?
 Our study brings light to the changes, or lack thereof, in different touristic environments where an attribute can be considered excellent.
 The number of samples in other text-mining studies is also smaller than ours in comparison.
 Apart from that, every study has a different text mining method.

 \subsection{Data mining, machine learning, knowledge discovery and sentiment analysis}\label{theory_data}